articulate/terraform-provider-okta-demos/README.md

 # Terraform Provider Okta Demos

-The purpose of this repository was to create a curriculum for a conference talk I did.
+The purpose of this repository was to create a demonstration for a conference talk I did about [Articulate's Terraform Provider for Okta](https://github.com/articulate/terraform-provider-okta).
 It, serendipitously, is a great way to introduce yourself to using Terraform to build out Okta infrastructure.
+[For more specific examples see here](https://github.com/articulate/terraform-provider-okta/tree/master/examples#configuration-examples).

 ## Prerequisites